lart-bangor/research-assistant/docs/source/tutorials/localisation-translations.rst

 -----------------------
 Your newly created file will now be identical to the original British-English file (except for its name)!
 Now it’s time to add your translation.
 The translation file involves **two** main pieces of information: a **set of labels** and a **language output**.
-The labels are what the L’ART Research Client needs in order to function, while the language output is what you will see in your interface.
+The labels are what the L’ART Research Assistant needs in order to function, while the language output is what you will see in your interface.

 To provide your translated version, you need to highlight each bit of language output and replace it with your translation.
 Make sure you **do not** change the labels though, otherwise the app will not find your translation and instead, will output the default English version.